arwells-research/gor-caf/README.md

 - a stable **\(+3/-4\)** normalization that produces shell-scaled units \(G_n^{(3)}, G_n^{(4)}\)
 - a **coherence ratio** \(C_n\) near unity for Periods 2–4 under CAF
 - a **channel-selective breakdown** beginning at Period 5
+- baseline-robust persistence of the mid-shell structure under **holdout baselines**

 This repository constitutes the **verification backbone** for the Geometric Occupancy Rule and the refinement of Background Phase Geometry (BPG).